rsm-gh/akbl/README.md

 + 2014: The Block Testing window.
 This is for debugging purposes.
 + 2015: The Daemon which had as main goal to allow the users using the software without being root.
-  + 2015: The System Try Indicator (thanks to the Daemon).
+  + 2015: The System Try Indicator.
-  + 2015: The Python Bindings (thanks to the Daemon).
+  + 2015: The Python Bindings.

 + XXXX: Improved the software architecture for maintenance purposes.
 And I also added some more friendly configuration files like the current INI files.